SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/Transaction-Analytics/Transaction-Operator/Flow_Diagrams.md

 The Sankey chart works with
 the [transaction](...md "Transaction Analytics") operator.
-When constructing your query, you'll define the edges of the chart's lines; Sumo Logic sorts each transaction type into the correct flow line using the states defined in your query.
+When constructing your query, you will define the edges of the chart's lines; Sumo Logic sorts each transaction type into the correct flow line using the states defined in your query.